test-er-8-or/tic-tac-toe/README.md

 VSCode has a [Prettier-standard extension](https://marketplace.visualstudio.com/items?itemName=numso.prettier-standard-vscode).
 You can find similar extensions for other editors as well.
 If you're using VSCode, install this now.

-You can get by without the linter and formatter, but you'll probably be much happier with them.
+**You can get by without the linter and formatter**, but you'll probably be much happier with them.
 Just sayin'.

 ## Babel JavaScript

 We're going to be using the hottest, newest JavaScript code to write our application, because, hey, we rock!
 We want our editor to highlight our syntax properly.
 We'll be using the Babel "transpiler" (don't ask) to convert our super-hot, ultra-modern code back to the stone age code used by most browsers.
 (Only slightly joking there.)
-So let's add an extension to make it easier: [Babel Javascript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel).
+So let's add an extension to make it easier to read that modern ES.next code: [Babel Javascript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel).

 ## Git and GitHub